How can I build custom AI agents with Copilot Studio?

 TL;DR

 Copilot Studio makes it possible for IT Ops and business teams to create custom AI agents that can answer questions, run processes, and even automate workflows across Microsoft 365.
 We recommend a structured approach: define the use case, create the agent, set knowledge sources, add tools and actions, then shape its topics and triggers.
-But before you dive into building, check your data quality, define a clear purpose, and configure the right policies.
+But before you start building, check your data quality, define a clear purpose, and configure the right policies.

-Before you start setting anything up, stop
+Before you start setting anything up, pause

 It’s tempting to open Copilot Studio and start dragging in tools, uploading files, and typing instructions.
 But an agent without a plan is just noise.